SNIR-NIMH/CATNIP/README.md

 --exclude_mask example_data_artifact_mask.tif --mask_ovl_ratio 0.33
 ```

-For details of each of the arguments, please refer to the [documentation](CATNIP_documentation.pdf) section 5.
+For details of each of the arguments, please refer to the [documentation](CATNIP_documentation.pdf) section 6.
-These parameters are primarily applicable to 3.7x3.7x5um images.
+These default parameters are primarily applicable to 3.7x3.7x5um images.
 For images with different pixel sizes, the parameters
-may need to be changed.
+may need to be changed, e.g., see Fig 4 of the [documentation](CATNIP_documentation.pdf).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>